-Unit Title Insulation an Interfaces Insulation and Building Treatments Building Construction, Defects and Interfaces Learning outcomes Assessment criteria The learner will be able to: The learner can: 5 Comply with the given contract information when 5.1 Comply with the given contract information to carry out the work efficiently to the required specification. identifying common building construction, defects and interfaces to the required specification.
-5.2 Demonstrate work skills to carry out external and internal pre installation checks in regard to building construction, defects and material interfaces: the f equired specification.
-5.3 Identify common building defects including but not limited to: salt contamination causes of dampness rain penetration rising damp internal moisture vapour damaged services structural defects 5.4 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application how to record and report issues or defects with the materials, components and finishes why it is important to carry out external and internal are installation charts. pre-installation checks how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include but not limited to: property suitability structural integrity dampness decay exposure ratings vents and ventilation services (gas, electric, water, media cables) why it is important to ensure that all necessary repairs are completed prior to installation
+le to: e given nation when mon uction, erfaces to ecification. comply with the given contract information to carry out the work efficiently to the required specification.
+Demonstrate work skills to carry out external and e given nation when mon uction, erfaces to 5.1 Comply with the given contract information to carry out the work efficiently to the required specification. nation when amon when a contraction, certaces to the work efficiently to the required specification. uction, erfaces to 5.2 Demonstrate work skills to carry out external and cerrication. internal pre installation checks in regard to building construction, defects and material interfaces: 5.3 Identify common building defects including but not limited to: • salt contamination • causes of dampness rain penetration rising damp internal moisture vapour damaged services structural defects 5.4 Describe how the methods of work to meet the specification, are carried out and how problems are identified and reported by the application of knowledge for safe, healthy and environmental work practices, procedures and skills relating to the method and area of work relating to the following: the suitability, compatibility and characteristics of the materials, components and finishes, and determine if they are moisture open or moisture closed, their impact on the building and their appropriateness to the design and physical application how to record and report issues or defects with the materials, components and finishes why it is important to carry out external and internal pre-installation checks how to carry out external and internal pre-installation checks, assessing, recording and reporting issues to include but not limited to: property suitability structural integrity dampness decay exposure ratings vents and ventilation services (gas, electric, water, media cables) 5.4